Fire Marshal Training in London by London Fire Consultants.

 You will, no doubt, be well aware of the potentially devastating effects of fires in the workplace in terms of lives lost, injuries, damage to property and the environment, and to business continuity.
 You may also be aware that it is believed that most fires are preventable.
 The importance of fire safety in the workplace is underpinned by health and safety legislation that places a duty on employers to establish policies and procedures and ensure their employees receive appropriate training.
 This Fire Marshall training course in London is designed for employees who want to develop their basic fire safety awareness in order to assist their employer by undertaking more specific fire safety roles in the workplace to manage fire risk.

-How long does fire marshal training course last?
+How long does fire marshal training course take?

 How long is fire marshal training valid for?